-We’re “slightly less likely” to remember something if we know a digital tool is going to remember it, according to the results of a grad school student’s experiment with her class.
+We’re “slightly less likely” to remember something if we know a digital tool will remember it, according to the results of a grad school student’s experiment with her class.

 “We are, however, confident of where we can refind it,” Thompson writes.
-“As (the grad student) wrote in a Science paper, ‘believing that one won’t have access to the information in the future enhances memory for the information itself, whereas believing the information was saved externally enhances memory for the fact that the information could be accessed.”
+“As (the grad student) wrote in a Science paper, ‘believing one won’t have access to the information enhances memory for the data itself, whereas believing the data was saved externally improves memory because the information could be accessed.”

 Mobile Learning Gives Us Awareness